Interim English Department Chair

 Professor of English

-B.A., Hobart College
+- B.A., Hobart College

-M.F.A., University of Florida
+- M.F.A., University of Florida

-M.A., Ph.D., University of Virginia
+- M.A., Ph.D., University of Virginia

 Twice he has been a Fulbright Lecturer in American Literature at the University of Liège.
-He also was the National Endowment for the Humanities Post-Doctoral Fellow in Poetics at the Bill and Carol Fox Center for Humanistic Inquiry at Emory University and serves as a member of the Executive Committee of the Modern Language Association's Creative Writing Forum.
+He also was the National Endowment for the Humanities Post-Doctoral Fellow in Poetics at the Bill and Carol Fox Center for Humanistic Inquiry at Emory University and served as a member of the Executive Committee of the Modern Language Association's Creative Writing Forum.
+He chaired the forum in 2020.
 His other honors include the Virginia Quarterly Review's Emily Clark Balch Prize for Poetry, the Welch Award for Scholarly or Artistic Achievement, and an Ohio Arts Council Individual Excellence Award in Criticism.